papermashea/ds-2020/week04/_documentation_Week04.md

 	(node:7231) UnhandledPromiseRejectionWarning

-This was bevause I wasn't updating my code to the correct Endpoint in my RDS console, which I then noted in my comments.
+This was because I wasn't updating my code to the correct Endpoint in my RDS console, which I then noted in my comments.

 	// AWS RDS POSTGRESQL INSTANCE
 	dotenv.config();